dotlang/language/README.md

 **Notes**

 1. These types are not built-in types and are defined using other types, but due to their important role, they are defined in the core.
-2. `string` is defined as a sequence of `char` data type, represented as `seq[char]` type.
+2. `string` is defined as a sequence of `char` data type, represented as `[char]` type.
 The conversion from/to string literals is handled by the compiler.
 3. String literals should be enclosed in double quotes.
 4. String literals enclosed in backtick can be multiline and escape character `\` will not be processed in them.
 5. `nothing` is a special type which is used to denote empty/invalid/missing data.
 This type has only one value which is the same identifier.